Readigo Blog

 Read →2026-05-17 · 13 min readWhat Is Prosody in Reading?
 The Missing Piece of Fluency

-Prosody is the rhythm, expression, and phrasing that makes reading sound like real speech.
-It predicts comprehension better than reading speed.
-Here's how to build it at home.
+Prosody is the expression and phrasing that make reading sound like speech, and predicts comprehension better than speed.
+Try the printable 6-point check.

 Read →2026-05-17 · 14 min readHow to Evaluate Reading Apps for Kids: 7 Criteria That Actually Matter